MicrosoftDocs/cpp-docs/docs/parallel/concrt/task-parallelism-concurrency-runtime.md

 -   Use [concurrency:: HYPERLINK "http://msdn.microsoft.com/library/system.threading.tasks.task.whenall(v=VS.110).aspx" when_all](reference/concurrency-namespace-functions.md#when_all) to create a task that completes after every member of a set of tasks completes.
 Use [concurrency::when_any](reference/concurrency-namespace-functions.md#when_all) to create a task that completes after one member of a set of tasks completes.

 -   Tasks and task groups can participate in the Parallel Patterns Library (PPL) cancellation mechanism.
-For more information, see [Cancellation](../../parallel/concrt/exception-handling-in-the-concurrency-runtime.md#cancellation).
+For more information, see [Cancellation in the PPL](cancellation-in-the-ppl.md).

 -   To learn how the runtime handles exceptions that are thrown by tasks and task groups, see [Exception Handling](../../parallel/concrt/exception-handling-in-the-concurrency-runtime.md).